kylercai/ghcp-proxy/readme.md

 ## Prerequisites
 - Dapr (version 1.13.2 or above) is installed in your Kubernetes cluster
 - Redis or other supported brokers with Pub/Sub (https://docs.dapr.io/reference/components-reference/supported-pubsub/)
 - Re-build your container image if you update the logic and configuration.
-In the "Deployment" definition of "cplproxy.yml", point your container image to the new image
+In the **Deployment** definition of `cplproxy.yml`, point your container image to the new image

 ## How to use
-1. Install Dapr in Kubernetes cluster<br>
+1. **Install Dapr in Kubernetes cluster**
 ```
 dapr init -k
 ```